Estimate Elimination Rate Constant - Example Calculations

 Effect of Renal Function on Drug Excretion

-A female patient is to receive Drug7 and it is known that the elimination of this drug depends on renal function.
-The creatinine clearance was measured from a timed urine collection over 10 hr and a serum concentration measured at the midpoint of the urine collection period.
-The urine volume collected was 646 ml and the creatinine concentration in this sample was 38.68 mg/dl.
-The midpoint creatinine serum concentration was 0.56 mg/dl.
-Determine the creatinine clearance using the urine/plasma data.
-Once you have the calculated creatinine clearance for this patient estimate the expected elimination rate constant for Drug7 in this patient.
+A male patient is to receive Drug5 and it is known that the elimination of this drug depends on renal function.
+This patient is 87.3 kg (192.1 pound), 184.5 cm (72.6 inches) height and 47 years old.
+The measured serum creatinine was 1.14 mg/dl.
+Calculate the creatinine clearance for this patient using the Cockcroft and Gault equation.
+(Note: Use ideal body weight if less than actual body weight).
+Once you have the calculated creatinine clearance for this patient estimate the expected elimination rate constant for Drug5 in this patient.

 NOTE: Clicking either of the button above